 What is the most important information I should know about Electrolyte and Vitamin Infusion?

-IV hydration works by delivering hydration and essential nutrients directly into the bloodstream.
+Infusion of electrolytes and vitamins into the body works by delivering hydration and essential nutrients directly into the bloodstream.
 Since it bypasses the digestive system, patients feel the effect of electrolytes and vitamins faster and receive a significantly higher absorption rate.

-Treatment for cancer patients
+Treatment for Pregnant Women

 - Bruising and soreness around the injection area